When was Brexit?

 Patents have not been affected by the UK’s departure from the EU, at all.
 There are no EU level rights for patents at present.
 The European Patent Convention, which governs the granting of European patents, is not a piece of EU legislation and so no action is required in this sense.

 There is still a question mark around what will happen to the Unified Patent Court (UPC), which is a proposed single Court for the enforcement of European patents.
 Having initially ratified the Unified Patent Court Agreement (UPCA), the UK withdrew its ratification on 20 July 2020.
 This means that the UK will not participate in the Unified Patent Court when it finally comes into existence.
-Meanwhile Germany is yet to ratify the UPCA, following resolution of a constitutional complaint in March, though it is still possible that further constitutional complaints will be filed.
+Meanwhile, Germany is yet to ratify the UPCA, following the resolution of constitutional complaints.
 It remains to be seen what form the unitary patent project will take without the UK’s participation and indeed if the project is still viable.

 Have my EU trade mark rights ceased to exist?